 - Place the ham, cut-side down, in the center of the foil.
 Bring up the two longer sides of foil together over the top of the ham and roll the foil down to the ham (make sure it is closed, but don't make it too tight because you will need to open it later on to glaze the ham).
 Then roll up the two shorter sides of foil so the ham is completely enclosed.
 Note: Just to be absolutely sure no juices leak out, I always put a regular-sized piece of foil on the bottom of the wrapped ham.

-- Bake the ham until it is heated through (internal temperature of 140°F).
+- Place the wrapped ham on a rack in a large roasting pan.
+Bake the ham until it is heated through (internal temperature of 140°F).
 This usually takes about 15 minutes per pound (so about 2 hours for an 8-pound ham).

 - While the ham is baking, make the glaze.
 Combine the maple syrup, brown sugar, mustard, ginger, and cloves in a small pot.
 Bring to a simmer over medium-low heat and simmer for 1 to 2 minutes, stirring occasionally, until the sugar has completely dissolved (don't walk away from this, you need to keep an eye on it so it doesn't boil, bubble over, or burn).
 Remove from the heat and set aside.